-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers, and persons who own more than ten percent of a registered class of the Company's Common Stock, to file initial reports of ownership and reports of changes in ownership of the Common Stock of the Company with the Securities and Exchange Commission and the New York Stock Exchange.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers, and persons who beneficially own more than ten percent of a registered class of the Company's Common Stock, to file initial reports of ownership and reports of changes in ownership of the Common Stock of the Company with the Securities and Exchange Commission and the New York Stock Exchange.
 Officers, directors, and greater than ten percent stockholders are required by regulation of the Securities and Exchange Commission to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely upon a review of the copies of such reports furnished to the Company and written representations from our directors and executive officers that no other reports were required during the fiscal year ended December 31, 2010, the Company believes that all Section 16(a) reports required to have been filed by the Company's directors and officers during 2010 were timely filed.
+To the Company's knowledge, based solely upon a review of the copies of such reports furnished to the Company and written representations from our directors and executive officers that no other reports were required during the fiscal year ended December 31, 2015, the Company believes that all Section 16(a) reports required to have been filed by the Company's directors and executive officers during 2015 were timely filed, except that Peter J. Sills and Arthur S. Sills, retired directors of the Company, did not timely report one transaction on December 9, 2015, for the sale of shares owned directly by the Sills Family Foundation, and indirectly by Peter J. Sills and Arthur S. Sills.